 Considering Knee Replacement Surgery?

-Whether you have just begun exploring treatment options or have already decided with your orthopedic surgeon to have total knee replacement (TKR), the more you know can help you understand more about your options.
+Whether you have just begun exploring treatment options and advanced technologies in knee surgery, or you have already decided with your orthopedic surgeon to have total knee replacement (TKR), the more you know, the better you can understand your options.

 While everyone is different, often people experience the following symptoms when considering total knee replacement:

 - Knee pain that restricts work, recreation and everyday activities

 - Persistent pain in the knee that isn’t relieved by more conservative treatment methods, such as physical therapy, medication or reduced activity

 - Joint stiffness, instability and loss of mobility